-2018 Year 1 School: Gladstone Park Secondary College Theme area RECOMMENDED ACTIONS What needs to be improved How the activities, budget, equipment, IT, learning time, learning space Who the individuals or teams responsible for implementation When the date, week, month, term, year for completion Achievement milestones the practice measures or lead indicators that describe success Comprehensive and evidence- based practice Ensure that current State Government drug education resources are available to pastoral care teachers for the delivery of the Year 7 Drug education (tobacco) unit.
+2018 Yes 2018 Year 1 School: Gladstone Park Secondary College Theme area RECOMMENDED ACTIONS What needs to be improved How the activities, budget, equipment, IT, learning time, learning space Who the individuals or teams responsible for implementation When the date, week, month, term, year for completion Achievement milestones the practice measures or lead indicators that describe success Comprehensive and evidence- based practice Ensure that current State Government drug education resources are available to pastoral care teachers for the delivery of the Year 7 Drug education (tobacco) unit.
 Year 7 Pastoral care teachers will be briefed on the delivery of the Drug Education (tobacco) unit.
 Current State Government resources made available to all Year 7 Pastoral Care teachers.
 Health and Physical Education LA leader.
 Term 3, week 2 (prior to commencement of Smoking unit) Resource material available to all Pastoral Care staff.
 Positive school climate and relationships Review of policies (first aid, mandatory reporting,) to remain ongoing Through existing policy review process.
 Education policy committee to make recommendations to school council.
 4 year cycle or in response to Department of Education directives or advice All school policies remain relevant.

-Improve school All staff.
-Ongoing

-connectedness In line with school strategic Improved trend in

-plan. the Student Attitude

-to School survey

-results in the areas of
+Improve school connectedness In line with school strategic plan.
+All staff.
+Ongoing Improved trend in the Student Attitude to School survey results in the areas of Morale, Student Motivation and Student Distress Attendance data showing improvement Attendance monitored by sub- Attendance monitored by sub- schools shows improvement

-Morale, Student

-Motivation and

-Student Distress

-Attendance data

-showing

-improvement

-Attendance

-monitored by sub-

-schools shows

-improvement

 Targeted to needs and context Staff delivering drug education have access to relevant curriculum support materials Relevant key learning area leaders to ensure that all Year 7 pastoral care teachers and Year 9 science teachers are made aware of, and have access to a range of curriculum materials Faculty based (Science/Health and P.E.) meetings to keep staff up-to-date on available support material Health and Physical Education and Science LA leaders Prior to commencement of drug education units (term 3 Pastoral Care, term 2 Science) All teachers involved in the delivery of drug education will have received updated curriculum information.
-Trialing of Year 8 Learning for Life program to include some drug education and to complement existing curricular and extra- curricular activities Year 8 P.E. teachers are resourced and trained in delivering relevant drug education curriculum.
+Trialing of Year 8 Learning for Life program to include some drug education and to complement existing Year 8 P.E. teachers are resourced and trained in delivering relevant drug education curriculum.
 (Junior School Principal, Junior School Program Manager, Health and P.E.
-LA leader and other relevant staff).
-Terms 3 & 4 2018.
+LA leader Terms 3 & 4 2018.
 Key stakeholders have met and discussed implementation of program.
-Health and PE staff prepared.
-Some classes held.